-Sharp Colloguy Followed, Indiana Scnator Saying no One Could Tell the Wisconsin Senator Anything.
+Sharp Colloguy Followed, Indiana Senator Saying no One Could Tell the Wisconsin Senator Anything.

 Washington, Jan.
-25 .- Senator Beveridge today restimed his speech in behalf of the measure prohibiting interstate commerce in articles which are the product of child labor.
+28,-Senator Bevridge today resulted his speech in behalf of the measure prohibiting interstate commerce in articles which are the product of child labor.
 Mr. Beveridge stated that three-fourths of the cotton factories of the south were opposing the bill, that the railroads of the south were opposing it, and that the coal mine operators of the south were opposing it.

-south were opposing it.
-Senator Tillman acknowledged the very great evil of child labor in his state, but he believed the question one for state rather than federal control.
+Senator Tillman acknowledged the very great evil of child labor in his state, but he belleved the question one for state rather than federal control.
 Adding to the difficulty in his state, he said, was the northern millionaire, who invested his money in cotton mills and then influenced the legislature against child labor laws.
-"The senator is to a certain extent right." interrupted Senator Gallinger.
-"There is northern money in South Carolina, and God help South Carolina It there was not northern money there."

-there

-"Rather than have northern money there exercising its lobbying influ-ence," retorted Mr. Tillman, "I would to God the senator and all others yould keep northern money out of my state A spirited colloquy resulted between
+"The senator is to a certain extent right," interrupted Senator Gallinger, "There is northern money in South Carolina, and God help South Carolina if there are no senator. there was not northern money there there."
+"Rather than have northern money there exercising its lobbying influ-ence," retorted Mr. Tillman, "I would to God the senator and all others would keep northern money out of my